Xilinx/brevitas/docsrc/source/papers/qronos.rst

 QuaRot [3] is a rotation-based quantization method that applies Hadamard transformations to neural network weights and activations to remove outliers before quantization, enabling accurate low-bit quantization.
-With Brevitas, you can similarly apply and fuse Hadamard rotations then apply Qronos (or other adaptive rounding alorithms).
+With Brevitas, you can similarly apply and fuse Hadamard rotations then apply Qronos (or other adaptive rounding algorithms).
 The following table summarizes the results of quantizing the weights and activations of Llama-3.2-1B to INT4 or MXFP4.
 We compare Qronos with GPTQ and GPFQ and provide RTN as a baseline.